SoftUni-Internal/interactive-content/EN/03-Basic-CRUD/02-Retrieving-data.md

 The keyword equivalent of **OR** in Java would be **'||' operator**.

-Now let's have a look over a few operators that are native only to SQL.
+Let's have a look over a few operators that are native only to SQL.

 ### BETWEEN